 Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2015 Nancy Virden

-In support group he reported that a need to isolate and hide had earlier plopped him in his closet where he shut the door.
+In support group he reported a need to isolate and hide had earlier plopped him in his closet where he shut the door.
 His wife didn’t know what to do.

 Sam’s mental health had been going downhill for weeks.
 He was on leave from work, ignoring his small son, and sitting around the house doing nothing.
 His wife supported the family financially, and was stressing out about it too.
-She wanted her husband back, her son’s father back, and normalcy.
-She was doubtlessly frightened, so she hollered.
+She wanted her husband back, her son’s father back, and normality.
+She was frightened, so she hollered.

 It is difficult to remember in the moment that a majorly depressed person is temporarily ill.
 He or she may feel helpless and confused.
 Even as Sam spoke of his wish to return to work and play with his son, his depression had him hiding in a closet.
 Guilt added to his dark mood.
 He wondered aloud if his family would be better off without him.